parliamentarian-ssiitk/IIT-Kanpur-Constitution/Appendix C.md

 7. The following shall constitute the quorum of the COSHA:
     1. President, Students' Gymkhana/ Chairperson, Students' Senate
     2. Convener, COSHA
+    3. Half of the total strength of the CoSHA and half of all the hall presidents.
-    3. 1 (voting) member from each Hall of residence (or their nominee) Members shall not leave between the session without permission of the Chairperson, COSHA.
+8. Members shall not leave between the session without permission of the Chairperson, COSHA.
 8. If quorum is absent at the beginning of a meeting, the meeting shall stand adjourned, without transacting any business.
 Sessions adjourned for lack of quorum shall require quorum for reconvening.
 9. If any member of the COSHA is absent for a meeting without informing the  Convener, COSHA, he/she will be required to explain the reason for their absence in the following meeting.
 10. If a member is unable to provide a satisfactory explanation or remains absent in the subsequent meeting also, the Convener, COSHA may take the following action: